How to Onboard an Unfamiliar Codebase Using AI

 - What are the most common setup failures for a project like this?

-If the setup documentation lives in a PDF, an internal wiki export, or any uploaded document, the Chat PDF feature allows you to ask direct questions about the setup process rather than reading the whole document to find the relevant section.
+If the setup documentation lives in a PDF, an internal wiki export, or any uploaded document, Chat PDF for asking direct questions about setup documentation in uploaded files lets you find the relevant section without reading the whole document.

 Modern applications are as much a collection of integrations as they are original code.
 Payment providers, notification services, analytics platforms, message queues, feature flags, and external APIs all need to be understood to have a complete picture of how the system works.